JuliaLinearAlgebra/AppleAccelerate.jl/README.md

 out = Array(Float64,1_000_000)
 @time Accelerate.exp!(out, X)
 ```

+**Warning**: no dimension checks are performed on the `!` functions, so ensure
+  your input and output arrays are of the same length.

 Operations can be performed in-place by specifying the output array as the
 input array (e.g. `Accelerate.exp!(X,X)`), but this is not mentioned in the